shaina1999/nexo-shop/README.md

 - **Vite**: Fast build tool optimized for Vue.
 - **Figma**: Design tool from which the project design was adapted.
 - **Tailwind CSS**: Utility-first CSS framework for styling components.
+- **Supabase** - Backend-as-a-Service for auth, database, and storage

 ## 🖌️ Design Credit